geertmeersman/nexxtender/README.md

       # charging_mode_eco_tri_threshold: "20" # Tri-phase (18A + 2 margin)
    ```

    The charging power mode is estimated based on the number of phases used during the charge.
-   The substitution `charging_mode_eco_threshold` is optional, and you can set it to whatever Amp you want to be used as a threshold for the ECO/MAX sensor.
+   The substitution `charging_mode_eco_threshold` and the others are optional, and you can set it to whatever Amp you want to be used as a threshold for the ECO/MAX sensor.
    Attention, it does not influence your charger; it is just a way of indicating which speed the charger is delivering.

 3. **Update the secrets.yaml:**